intellifactory/build/README.markdown

 ## Building

-Invoke `MSBuild.exe` in the root directory of the checkout.
+Invoke `Build.cmd` in the root directory of the checkout.

+If you have a recent FAKE, you can also invoke `fake boot auto`.

 ## Documentation